Jewel-Systems/cedar/README.md

     npm install

 ## Usage
-You won't need to install nodejs if you only want to use it.
-Just place these files in the location that you want your server to load the files from, such as htdocs for XAMPP.
+~~You won't need to install nodejs if you only want to use it.
+Just place these files in the location that you want your server to load the files from, such as htdocs for XAMPP.~~

-If you are having trouble loading the css, js, and images then it could be because of the path.
-You can change the base tags to fix that issue in the pug files and some redirects might not work, those will need to be fixed in the js files.
+~~If you are having trouble loading the css, js, and images then it could be because of the path.
+You can change the base tags to fix that issue in the pug files and some redirects might not work, those will need to be fixed in the js files.~~

+Files locations have been changed to accommodate the [link-server](https://github.com/Jewel-Systems/link-server).
+I will make sure to maybe make a separate repo or something to accommodate those who want to test the code out.

 ## Things that have been done and still needs to be done:
 ### General User: